Stone Cold Steve Austin: Final feuds and retirement (2002–2003)

 Austin confessed he had a major rift with Triple H's role in the company upon his return in 2002 but insisted as of 2003, they resolved their issues.
 Also, he claimed a brief dispute with The Rock was resolved quickly upon his return, and that none of his disputes with the talent roster continued or played the major part in his departure.
-In February, Austin returned at No Way Out by defeating Eric Bischoff.
+In February, Austin returned at No Way Out on February 23 by defeating Eric Bischoff.
 Austin would wrestle only one match between then and WrestleMania, in another short match against Bischoff on Raw.
 He entered a feud with The Rock, who returned around the same time as a smug, Hollywood sell-out heel.
 The Rock was offended that the WWE fans voted for Austin in a WWE Magazine poll to determine the 'Superstar of the Decade'.
-He expressed his frustration at having never defeated Austin at WrestleMania, and challenged Austin to a match at WrestleMania XIX.
-Austin was then defeated by The Rock at WrestleMania XIX, in Austin's final match.
+He expressed his frustration at having never defeated Austin at WrestleMania, and challenged Austin to a match at WrestleMania XIX on March 30.
+Austin was then defeated by The Rock at WrestleMania XIX, in what would be Austin's final match for 19 years.

+On-screen authority figure (2003–2004)

+The following month, Linda McMahon brought Austin back to be the co-general manager of the Raw brand, a role he played for the remainder of the year, often getting into physical altercations with talent and personnel.
+Austin and Bischoff continued to feud over control of the brand.
+On the July 21 episode of Raw, McMahon informed Austin he could not get physical with anyone unless provoked.
+At Survivor Series on November 16, Austin's hand-picked team of Booker T, Bubba Ray Dudley, D-Von Dudley, Rob Van Dam and Shawn Michaels faced Bischoff's team of Chris Jericho, Christian, Mark Henry, Randy Orton and Scott Steiner in a 5-on-5 Survivor Series elimination match.
+Austin's team lost after Batista interfered on behalf of Bischoff.
+After the match Jonathan Coachman came out to gloat and got beat up by Austin.
+As a result, Austin was "fired" from his position as co-general manager.
+Mick Foley took over Austin's former role and began petitioning to have Austin re-instated.
+Austin returned before the end of 2003, appearing at Tribute to the Troops.
+He posed as Santa Claus before delivering a "Stone Cold Stunner" to both Vince McMahon and John Cena.
+Austin returned to Raw on December 29 as its "Sheriff", giving a Stone Cold Stunner to Bischoff and rehiring Michaels, who had just been "fired" by Bischoff.
+Austin appeared on-and-off as 2004 began, culminating in him being the special guest referee for the Brock Lesnar vs. Goldberg match at WrestleMania XX on March 14.
+Following the match, Austin attacked both Lesnar and Goldberg with Stone Cold Stunners.